GuoQLabPKU/polysomeTracking/README.md

-# Neighboring particles' conformation clustering  based on particles' positions and euler angles and the polyribosome tracking
+# Neighboring particles' conformation clustering  based on particles' positions and euler angles (NEMO-TOC) AND the polyribosome tracking
 ![This is an image](https://github.com/werhoog/polysomeTracking/blob/main/image/concept2.PNG)
 ## Concept
 NEMO-TOC can classify the relative spatial arrangement of neighbors based on the positions and Euler angles.